ma-ji/amgps/_pages/covid.md

 ---

 1. **Online synchronous teaching**: We will meet during our [regular course time on Zoom](https://utexas.instructure.com/courses/1311365/external_tools/51041) for the first three weeks.
 2. **Outdoor in-person office hours**: We also make weekly in-person experience accessible to everyone in the form of outdoor office hours.
 This session is from 3pm to 5pm on Friday afternoons and is optional.
 Wearing a mask is still strongly recommended and [appointment is required (`office hour` sheet)](https://docs.google.com/spreadsheets/d/1dTtRQwt6XPxe62AXGHzdDKFAFL9LX7BB1R-M8kk95Sw/edit?usp=sharing).
-We will be [meeting outside of the LBJ School (click for map direction)](/assets/img/office_hour.JPG).
+We will be meeting in the **lobby at the front of SRH3.318**.
 3. We will record the online session for the first three weeks.

 ---